ozzi-/httpRequestSignature/readme.md

 This is a demonstration on how HTTP(s) requests can be signed.
 The key material is creating using Curve25519 (https://en.wikipedia.org/wiki/Curve25519).

+Note: This demo code does not show how the public keys will be transferred to and stored on the server side

 The following steps are required to create and validate the signed request:
 ![flow](https://i.imgur.com/UJgsZbo.png)